OctopusDeploy/blog/blog/2020-09/database-migrations-lessons-learned/index.md

 This is something we don’t have concrete advice on yet but we’re continuing to evaluate.

-### 5. Consider versioning your documents {#consider-running-long-migrations-online}
+### 5. Consider versioning your documents {#consider-versioning-your-documents}

 :::hint
-Similar to [Lesson 2 (Keep it low-tech)](/blog/2020-09/database-migrations-lessons-learned/index.md#keep-it-low-tech), this step applies to teams using object relational mappers (ORM) or document databases (i.e., NoSQL).
+Similar to [Lesson 2 (Keep it low-tech)](/blog/2020-09/database-migrations-lessons-learned/index.md#keep-it-low-tech), this step applies to teams using object relational mappers (ORM) or document databases.
 :::

 Although it’s convenient to use migration scripts to update database schema changes as well as document properties, you will gain some flexibility if you separate the two concerns.
 For example, if you versioned your documents and upgraded the document structure separately, then you can reuse that same upgrade code to import those same documents from a file.